How to Build Multi-Agent Workflows in OpenClaw

 Coordinate Agents with File Locks

 File locks are essential for preventing conflicts.
-One agent grabs a lock, does its work, and then releases it.
-Any other agent trying to access that file has to wait its turn.
+One agent locks a file, does its work, and then releases it.
+Any other agent trying to write that file has to wait its turn.

 Here's the standard pattern: